What are the Benefits of Being a Nurse Practitioner?

 1. The career opportunities for NPs are limitless!

-Becoming a NP opens up a world of opportunities in the healthcare field.
+When it comes to the benefits of being a nurse practitioner, this has to be first on the list!
+Becoming an NP opens up a world of opportunities in the healthcare field.
 NPs have the freedom to specialize and excel in their area of interest.
 You can choose from a range of NP certifications, including: family, adult-gerontology acute care, adult-gerontology primary care, pediatric acute care, pediatric primary care, psychiatric, emergency, neonatal, and women’s health.

 NPs can also work in a wide range of clinical settings, including outpatient (e.g., private primary care and specialty clinics, health departments, urgent cares) and inpatient (e.g., state, local, and private hospitals, rehab facilities, and skilled nursing facilities).
 NPs also provide services such as hospice and can see patients in their homes to provide individual care.
 There are also rapidly expanding opportunities for telehealth and traveling roles!